michaloblastni/targeted-individual-simulator/README.md

 The only missing part is a BCI that can sense the human inner voice and decode it into audible speech (Thought to speech) and its opposite, a BCI that can stimulate a human brain to produce a human inner voice with a reply from the electronics (Speech to thought).

-Until thought to speech and speech to tought are researched and developed, the simulator can be evaluated by speaking aloud while thinking.
-For that, it can be equipped with sample rules based on real-world data collected from people who identify themselves as targeted.
+Until thought to speech and speech to tought are researched and developed, the simulator can be executed by speaking aloud while you're thinking.
+The electronics will pick it up and reply based on rules.
+Sample rules will be based on real-world data collected from people who identify themselves as targeted.